dice-group/autoindex/README.md

 ### REST Interfaces available for POST Requests.

 Create Index : /index/create
-Parameters  : url : {Valid End Point URL} , requestType : URI , userId : {if any} , useLocalDataSource : false (true to use a local Extraction data source) , default_graph : { if any}
+Parameters  : endPointParameters : {"url":Valid End Point URL} , requestType : URI , userId : {if any} , useLocalDataSource : false (true to use a local Extraction data source) , default_graph : { if any}

 Create Index from File : Require Multipart Form data , API : /index/uploadFile
 Parameters: userId {if any}